microsoft/prose/documentation/prose/syntax.md

 **Syntax:**

 ```
-{@complete} feature <Type> <Name> = <Feature calculator holders>;
+{@complete} feature <Type> <Name> = <Implementation class 1>, …, <Implementation class N>;
 ```
-{: .language-dsl}
+{: .language-bnf}

-Here `@complete` is an optional completeness annotation, and the comma-separated holder references on the right specify one or more classes that inherit `Feature<T>` and provide implementations of the feature calculators.
-Notice that one feature may be implemented in multiple possible ways (*e.g.* the program's `RankingScore` may be computed differently as `LikelihoodScore` or `PerformanceScore`, depending on the requirements), thus it is possible to specify multiple implementation holders for the same feature.
+Here `@complete` is an optional completeness annotation, and the comma-separated identifiers on the right specify one or more classes that inherit `Feature<T>` and provide implementations of the feature calculators.
+Notice that one feature may be implemented in multiple possible ways (*e.g.* the program's `RankingScore` may be computed differently as `LikelihoodScore` or `PerformanceScore`, depending on the requirements), thus it is possible to specify multiple implementation classes for the same feature.

-> A feature calculator holder does *not* have to be specified in the `*.grammar` file to properly interact with the framework.
+> A feature class does *not* have to be specified in the `*.grammar` file to properly interact with the framework.
 As long as it inherits `Feature<T>` and holds the required feature calculator implementations, its instances may be used at runtime to compute the value of the corresponding feature on the ASTs.
 However, specifying it in the `*.grammar` file provides additional information to the `dslc` grammar compiler.
 The compiler can then verify your feature calculator definitions and provide more detailed error messages.

 **Example:**